-Overview Personal Tax Business tax Quebec (continued) Taxable benefits - Revenu Québec does not consider, given the exceptional circumstances caused by COVID-19, the total or partial reimbursement of up to \$500 for equipment that an employee purchased for teleworking as a taxable benefit for the employee.
-Solidarity tax credit payments for 2020-21 benefit year - Individuals who are currently receiving the solidarity tax credit for the 2019-20 benefit year and who have not been able to file their 2019 income tax return by 30 April (and are taking advantage of the extended personal tax return filing deadline to 1 June) will continue to receive credit payments until September 2020, with the payment amounts being based on their 2018 tax return information.
-Non-profit corporations: Extended filing deadline - For all non-profit corporations with a Form CO-17.SP, Déclaration de revenus et de renseignements des sociétés sans but lucratif, and a Form TP-997.1-V. Information Return for Tax-Exempt Entities, due after 16 March 2020 and before 31 May 2020, the filing deadline is extended to 1 June 2020.
-Similarly, for non-profit corporations with a Form CO-17.SP or a Form TP-997.1-V due after 30 May and before 1 September, the filing deadline is extended to 1 September 2020.
-Mining taxes - Postponement of the payment of mining taxes (including instalments) to 1 September 2020.
-The deadline for filing the Mining Tax Return (IM-30-V) has been extended to 1 June 2020, for operators that were required to file the return between 17 March 2020 and 31 May 2020; and to 1 September 2020 (nor operators that were required to file the return between 1 June and 31 August.
-[Note that the extension to 1 September 2020 (or operators that were required to file the return between 1 June and 31 August.
-[Note that the extension to 1 September 2020 (not generations that on the 2020) should also apply to administrative tax actions due on 31 May 2020, since a filing deadline that normally falls on a Sunday is extended by the Quebec Interpretation Act to the next business day.]
-The extensions also apply to operators that file forms IM-30.N-V. and IM-30.D-V (instead of form IM-30-V).
-Logging operations tax - Postponement of the payment of the tax on logging operations (including instalments) to 1 September 2020.
-Quebec health services fund - To complement the federal implementation of the Canada emergency wage subsidy (CEWS) and, in particular, the 100% refund of certain payroll contributions, a credit on contributions to the Health Services Fund for employees on paid leave will be granted to employers entitled to the CEWS (including as a result of the 15 May 2020 proposed amendments to the CEWS).
-Employers will also have to maintain an establis
+- ➤ Taxable benefits Revenu Québec does not consider, given the exceptional circumstances caused by COVID-19, the total or partial reimbursement of up to \$500 for equipment that an employee purchased for teleworking as a taxable benefit for the employee. - benefit year Individuals who are currently receiving the solidarity tax credit for the 2019-20 benefit year and who have not been able to file their 2019 income tax return by 30 April (and are taking advantage of the extended personal tax return filing deadline to 1 June) will continue to receive credit payments until September 2020, with the payment amounts being based on their 2018 tax return information.

+- Non-profit corporations: Extended filing deadline For all non-profit corporations with a Form CO-17.SP, Déclaration de revenus et de renseignements des sociétés sans but lucratif, and a Form TP-997.1-V, Information Return for Tax-Exempt Entities, due after 16 March 2020 and before 31 May 2020, the filing deadline is extended to 1 June 2020.
+Similarly, for non-profit corporations with a Form CO-17.SP or a Form TP-997.1-V due after 30 May and before 1 September, the filing deadline is extended to 1 September 2020. - Mining taxes Postponement of the payment of mining taxes (including instalments) to 1 September 2020.
+The deadline for filing the Mining Tax Return (IM-30-V) has been extended to 1 June 2020, for operators that were required to file the return between 17 March 2020 and 31 May 2020; and to 1 September 2020, for operators that were required to file the return between 1 June and 31 August.
+[Note that the extension to 1 September 2020 (instead of the extension to 1 June 2020) should also apply to administrative tax actions due on 31 May 2020, since a filing deadline that normally falls on a Sunday is extended by the Quebec Interpretation Act to the next business day.]
+The extensions also apply to operators that file forms IM-30.MX-V and IM-30.DL-V (instead of form IM-30-V). - Logging operations tax Postponement of the payment of the tax on logging operations (including instalments) to 1 September 2020. - Quebec health services fund To complement the federal implementation of the Canada emergency wage subsidy (CEWS) and, in particular, the 100% refund of certain payroll contributions, a credit on contributions to the Health Services Fund for employees on paid leave will be granted to employers entitled to the CEWS (including as a result of the 15 May 2020 proposed amendments to the CEWS).
+Employers will also have to maintain an establishment in Quebec.
+The credit will be granted for the same 24-week period applicable to the CEWS (taking into account the proposed extension see above), retroactive to 15 March 2020. - Quebec health services fund To complement the federal implementation of the Canada emergency wage subsidy (CEWS) and, in particular, the 100% refund of certain payroll contributions, a credit on contributions to the Health Services Fund for employees on paid leave will be granted to employers entitled to the CEWS (including as a result of the 15 May 2020 proposed amendments to the CEWS).
+Employers will also have to maintain an establishment in Quebec.
+The credit will be granted for the same 24-week period applicable to the CEWS (taking into account the proposed extension see above), retroactive to 15 March 2020.